-I miss those 5 days perusing local bars, strolling the waterfront, getting way too much sun and getting put to sleep thanks to Txakoli so very much, please come back….
+I miss those 5 days perusing local bars, strolling the waterfront, getting way too much sun and getting put to sleep thanks to Txakoli.
+Can I please go back in time?

 Bar Sport- I loved pretty much everything here from the pinxtos to the raciones, especially the cheese and jamon tower kebab pinxtos, salmon & crab toasts and raciones (pictured above) of grilled baby squid (txipis a la plancha), fried calamari & blistered peppers (pimientos de Gernika) covered in flake salt which is the only salt worth having.
 Address: Fermin Calbeton, 10

 Atari Gastroteka- Come here for one dish: Carrilera, veal cheeks that practically fall apart in the wine sauce it was cooked in.
 They seemed to have a few vermouths worth pining for but you may have limited bar time and vermouth is best consumed before lunch around these parts as an appetite primer.
 Address: Calle Mayor, 18